mobanisto/pinpit-gradle-plugin/README.md

   mostly replaced by custom code that emulates its behavior and where relevant improves on it and offers better configurability.

-## Development and debugging notes
+## Development and publishing notes

-See `ComposeSystemProperties.kt` for flags and switches that can be passed to the plugin via Gradle project properties (`-P` flags).

-## Notes from the original plugin

-JetBrains Compose gradle plugin for easy configuration

-Environment variables:
+The build can be customized using environment variables.
+Under normal circumstances the values from `gradle.properties` will be used but can be overriden with the environment variables.
-* `COMPOSE_GRADLE_PLUGIN_VERSION` - version of plugin
+* `COMPOSE_GRADLE_PLUGIN_VERSION` - version of plugin for publishing to
+  Maven (overrides `deploy.version`).
-* `COMPOSE_GRADLE_PLUGIN_COMPOSE_VERSION` - version of JetBrains Compose used by the plugin
+* `COMPOSE_GRADLE_PLUGIN_COMPOSE_VERSION` - version of JetBrains Compose
+  used by the plugin (overrides `compose.version`).